Content

 Drug Interactions

-If you are taking other medications while on Intuniv, it’s important to inform your healthcare provider about it.
-Taking different medications for different conditions is sometimes necessary, and they need to work in harmony, but sometimes they can clash.
+If you are taking other medications while on Intuniv, it’s important to inform your healthcare provider about them.
+Taking different medications for different conditions is sometimes necessary, and they need to work in harmony, but they can sometimes interact.

 Here are some medications that may not get along with Intuniv and cause adverse reactions:

-• Antihypertensive medications: Taking Intuniv along with other blood pressure medications can drop your blood pressure too low.
+• Antihypertensive Medications: Taking Intuniv along with other medications that treat high blood pressure can cause your blood pressure to drop too low.

-• Central nervous system depressants: Taking guanfacine and tranquilizers together can make you more sleepy or stop your breathing.
+• Central Nervous System (CNS) Depressants: Taking guanfacine ER and CNS depressants together can make you more tired or sleepy.

-• CYP3A4 inhibitors: Protease inhibitors, antifungals, or antibiotics can increase Intuniv’s level in your body and lead to negative effects [5*] .
+• CYP3A4 Inhibitors: Certain protease inhibitors, antifungals, or antibiotics can increase Intuniv’s level in your body and lead to negative effects[6]

-• Tricyclic antidepressants: The combined use of TCAs and guanfacine may lead to low blood pressure.
+• Tricyclic Antidepressants: The combined use of TCAs and guanfacine ER may lead to low blood pressure.

 Risks and Considerations

-• When Intuniv is first started or when its dose is increased one may feel dizzy or light-headed and potentially pass out.
-Potential long-term effects include heart issues.
+• When Intuniv is first started or when its dose is increased, one may feel dizzy or light-headed and potentially pass out.

-• When taking Intuniv, you will need to check your heart rate.
-It is especially important if you take other medications that affect your heart rate because Intuniv can make it go down.
+• When taking Intuniv, you may need to check your heart rate.
+It is especially important if you take other medications that affect your heart rate because Intuniv can cause a slow heart rate.

-• You may become drowsy or less alert, which makes driving and operating machinery more dangerous.
+• You may become drowsy or less alert, which makes driving and operating machinery dangerous.

-• For those with a history of mental health conditions like depression [6*] , guanfacine has an increased potential to make symptoms worse.
+• If you have a history of mental health conditions like depression, guanfacine ER has an increased potential[7] to make symptoms worse.
 Remember to discuss this with your healthcare provider.

 Precautions

-Below are some precautions you need to keep in mind before taking guanfacine medication:
+Below are some precautions you need to keep in mind before taking guanfacine ER medication:

-• Inform your doctor if you have ever been allergic to a medicine or if you know you are allergic to something.
+• Inform your healthcare provider if you have ever been allergic to a medicine or if you know you are allergic to something.

 • Notify your healthcare provider of all the other medications or supplements you take to avoid drug interactions.

-• If you have other medical conditions, be sure to inform your doctor.
+• If you have other medical conditions, be sure to inform your provider.

-• Tell your doctor if you are pregnant, breastfeeding, or planning to get pregnant.
+• Tell your clinician if you are pregnant, breastfeeding, or planning to get pregnant.

 Mostly, the first choice for ADHD treatment includes stimulant medications such as Ritalin or Adderall.
-However, if you are not responding to stimulants or you are looking for an option with fewer side effects, non-stimulants like guanfacine may be more suitable.
-It has been proven effective for ADHD treatment even though for adults with this disorder it is prescribed off-label.
+However, if stimulants are not working or you are looking for an option with fewer side effects, non-stimulants like guanfacine ER may be more suitable.
+It has been proven effective[11] for ADHD treatment, even though it is prescribed off-label for adults.

 Book an online appointment with one of our medical professionals today to learn which ADHD treatment approach can help you best.